 Home agility training is also a great way to get your kids away from the video games and outside with your Lab.
 Fun is guaranteed to be had by all.

 Which Color of Labrador Retriever is the Best?

-Labrador Retrievers come in black, tan, and brown, also called ‘chocolate’.
-Although Chocolate Labs have a reputation for being less trainable and more goofy than black or tan Labs, this reputation is hotly debated by breeders and vets.
+Labrador Retrievers come in black, tan, and brown called ‘chocolate’.
+Although Chocolate Labs have a reputation for being less trainable and goofier than black or tan Labs, this reputation is hotly debated by breeders and vets.

 A similar myth states that Black Labs are more aggressive than other Labs.
 No evidence exists to support this.
-Labrador Retrievers of any color tend to not aggressive at all.
+Labrador Retrievers of any color tend not to be aggressive at all.

-They may bark to signal a stranger approaching, but they are otherwise not even very noisy.
+They may bark to signal a stranger approaching, but they are otherwise not very noisy.